Typhoon Jongdari: Japan

 24 people were injured when the typhoon hit Japan.
 JR-West train services were delayed or cancelled due to the storm.
 Although Jongdari didn't directly hit Hokuriku region, it did bring föhn wind to the area because it is located at the leeward slope of the Japanese Alps.
 Niigata prefecture recorded temperatures close to 40 C. Agricultural damage in Chiba and Aichi Prefecture were about JP¥1.59 billion (US$14.3 million).
-Preliminary industry loss were estimated between US$1.4–2 billion.
+Preliminary industry loss were estimated between US$1.4 and 2 billion.

 China

-Total damage from Jongdari were about CN¥420 million (US$61.5 million).
+Total damages from Jongdari were about CN¥420 million (US$61.5 million).